tawneeh/LocalBiz.Solution/README.md

 ### Accessing SwaggerUI

-Launch the project from the APILocalBiz project folder by typing `dotnet run` into the terminal.
+Launch the project from the `APILocalBiz` project directory by typing `dotnet run` into the terminal.
 Input `http://localhost:5000/swagger` to view and interact with the Swashbuckle SwaggerUI.

 #### Swagger UI Screenshot